alimoorreza/CS167-Project-2/README_new.md

 # CS 167 Project 2:
-Text classification with SVMs, PCA, Perceptrons, MLPs, and RNNs

 ## Learning Objectives: 📝
-For this project, you will use the scikit-learn library to conduct a machine learning experiment, and your write-up will ask you to explain what you did and interpret the results.
+For this project, you will be fine-tuning pretrained convolutional neural networks (CNNs) for fine-grained categorization of bird species.
+As a machine learning tool, you will be using the PyTorch and sklearn libraries to conduct a machine learning experiment, and your write-up will ask you to explain what you did and interpret the results.
 This directly addresses two of the course learning objectives stated in the syllabus:
 - Students will be able to create software which utilizes machine learning programming libraries in order to conduct machine-learning-based data analysis.
 - Students will be able to develop and conduct machine-learning-based data analysis experiments, and they will be able to interpret and explain the results.

 ## Project Description: 🎥 🍿
-For this project, we will be using the International Movie Database (IMDB)'s dataset for text classification.
-This dataset can be found at: http://ai.stanford.edu/~amaas/data/sentiment/, but it also available via Tensorflow's Datasets.
-I will provide code that shows you how to download the dataset using Tensorflow.
-You will be using the text from movie reviews to predict what the sentiment of the movie review was--if it was a positive review [1] or a negative review [0].
+For this project, you should use this [_Bird Species dataset_](https://analytics.drake.edu/~reza/teaching/cs167_fall23/dataset/bird_species_v1.zip).
+This dataset can be found on Blackboard for CS167.
+While in class, we focused on basic-level categorization, such as binary classification of dogs vs. cats or multi-class classification of bikes, cats, dogs, and persons.
+In this project, our interest lies in a more fine-grained visual categorization (FGVC) of biological domains.
+This field has a well-studied taxonomy and offers valuable ecological applications.

+You will be using the given _Bird Species dataset_ to predict the specific species of bird.

 ## Project Expectations: ☑️
 **New**: At the very top of your notebook, I'm asking that in a text cell, you **describe how many points you attempted to get from this project**.
 Tell me what you think you deserve on this notebook given the rubric at the bottom of this page.